Azidalus/Sales-report-in-Power-BI/README.md

 * [Results](https://github.com/Azidalus/Efficient-Automation-of-Immigration-Discourse-Analysis-in-News-Comments#Results)

 ## Project background
 Little Potion is a small retail store selling magical potions.
 It has a physical store and delivery service.
 For such a store, it is essential to track orders, sales, and inventory.
-This project aims to
+This project aims to build a dashboard for tracking these things.

 ## Data structure